nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [PermissionsSwiftUI](https://github.com/jevonmao/PermissionsSwiftUI) - SwiftUI package to handle permissions.
 - [ModalView](https://github.com/diniska/modal-view) - Analogue of SwiftUI NavigationView that provides a convenient interface of displaying modal .
 - [SwiftUICharts](https://github.com/willdale/SwiftUICharts) - Charts / plotting library for SwiftUI.
+- [HandySwiftUI](https://github.com/Flinesoft/HandySwiftUI) - Handy SwiftUI features that didn't make it into the SwiftUI.
+- [TextBuilder](https://github.com/davdroman/TextBuilder) - Like a SwiftUI ViewBuilder, but for Text.

 ## Test